 The examination is to be taken with the support of the APMP Body of Knowledge.
-Candidates may choose to have a printed copy of The Practitioner Study Guide, which contains an integrated Glossary of Terms.
-No material other than the Question Booklet, the Scenario Booklet, the Answer Booklet, the APMP Body of Knowledge and the Practitioner Study Guide if chosen, is to be used.
+Candidates may choose to have a printed copy of The APMP OTE Preparation Guide, which contains an integrated Glossary of Terms.

 Candidates may choose to take the examination using one or two computer screens.